isaacslima/ClubinhoDoBebe/README.md

 ## Introduction

-Welcome to the Project Name!
+Welcome to the Clubinho do Bebe!
 This project is designed to provide a simple and user-friendly system for managing products and clients for a rental business.
-The system allows you to perform CRUD operations for products and clients and enables clients to rent products for a specific period.
+The system allows you to perform CRUD operations for products and clients and register client's rental for a specific period.

 ## Technologies